buxlabs/boxwood/README.md

 The syntax of the template should be easy to read and write.
 There are three types of tags: curly, square and html tags.

-Status: Alpha / Proof of concept
+Status: Beta / Used in production / Needs security assessment

 ### Curly Tags